 Discover Abydos On Your Next Luxor Day Tour

 One of the most spiritually significant and visually stunning temples in Egypt is the Seti I Temple at Abydos.
-The site is an absolute treasure for those interested in mythology, arts, or Egyptian history.
+The site is an absolute treasure for those interested in mythology, art, or Egyptian history.
 An omission in your list of things to do in Luxor is one to be regretted forever.